alexander-rakhlin/ICIAR2018/README.rst

 * Standard scientific Python stack: ``NumPy, Pandas, SciPy, scikit-learn``.
 * Other libraries: ``tqdm, six``

+For feature extraction we used Nvidia GeForce GTX 980 Graphics Card with 4GB memory.
+For less powerful GPU please consider decreasing `BATCH_SIZE` in `feature_extractor.py`

 How to run
 ----------
 For command line options use ``-h, --help``.
 If you use default directory structure, you can stick with default command line options.
 Default directory structure is: